ncatlab/nlab-content/pages/1/8/9/2/2981/content.md

 Str&#248;m's proofs are not that well-known today and use techniques better known to the topologists of that time, and there is consequently a slight controversy among topologists now.
 One of these is that there are modern reproofs, but these modern techniques essentially use [[compactly generated spaces]], while Str&#248;m's proofs succeeded in avoiding that assumption.

-However, for many applications nowadays, one is mainly interested in the analogous model structure on the category of compactly generated spaces, or of [[k-spaces]].
+However, for many applications nowadays, one is mainly interested in the analogous model structure on the category of [[compactly generated space]]s, or of [[k-spaces]].

 ## Properties